 Frequently Asked Questions (FAQs)

-Q1 - What is the Florida Small Business Emergency Bridge Loan Program?
+Q1 - What are the Florida Small Business Emergency Bridge Loan and Catastrophic Emergency Bridge Loan Programs?

-Q3 - I own two businesses in the area that has been impacted by the disaster, but they are not located within the same county.
+Q3 - I own 2 businesses in the area that have been impacted by the disaster.
 Can I apply for a disaster bridge loan for both businesses?

 Q4 - If I get my proceeds from my insurance claim before my bridge loan matures, is there a prepayment penalty incurred for paying my loan off early?